moimart/fragment-swader/README.md

 It includes convenience types and GLSL-like functions to help writing or porting existing fragment shaders.

+Vector types include operations for addition (add), substraction (sub), multiplication (mul), negation (neg) and other helpers to emulate at a small extent swizzling (for example: vec4 has a rgb property returning a vec3; vec2 has a vu returning the reversed coordinates)

-This is very much Work-in-progress!
+# This is very much Work-in-progress!
 WIP

 # Example